The QHD algebra

 - First of all, the work of Connes and Chamseddine is formulated in a Lagrangian framework, whereas our approach is in a Hamiltonian setting.
 This means that these two pieces of mathematical theory are not straight-forwardly comparable.

-These technicalities aside the emergence of an almost-commutative algebra opens up for a fascinating interpretation of the standard model in terms of a semi-classical limit of a purely quantum gravitational theory.
+These technicalities aside the emergence of an almost-commutative algebra opens up for a fascinating interpretation of the standard model in terms of a semi-classical limit of a purely geometrical theory.
 If this interpretation is correct then the gauge and Higgs sectors will be generated in part by the non-commutativity of the holonomy-diffeomorphisms.